Government procurement in the European Union: Defence procurement

+Article 223(1) of the EEC Treaty (renumbered as Article 296 by the Amsterdam Treaty) allowed member states to exclude the procurement of arms, munitions and war materials from the general principles of competition because of their importance for national security.
+A list known as the "1958 list", a "Common Military" list of arms, munitions and war materials, was mandated by the treaty (Article 223(2)) and drawn up in an unpublished decision of 31 March 1958 and formalised in Decision 255/58 of 15 April 1958.
+The list was released in 2001 in response to a written Parliamentary question asked by Belgian MEP Bart Staes, which identified 15 different categories of arms, equipment and other materials.

-Procurement of arms, munitions, war materiel and related works and services acquired for defence purposes and procurement of sensitive supplies, works and services required for security purposes are subject to EU Directive 2009/81/EC on defence and sensitive security procurement, not the Directives on Public Procurement.
+Procurement of arms, munitions, war materiel and related works and services acquired for defence purposes and procurement of sensitive supplies, works and services required for security purposes is now subject to EU Directive 2009/81/EC on defence and sensitive security procurement, not the Directives on Public Procurement.
 The purpose of the directive is to balance the need for transparency and openness in defence markets within the European Single Market with the need to protect individual countries' security interests.
 The European Commission has been working to improve cross-border access for small and medium-sized enterprises in defence contracts and on 20 April 2018 the Commission published a Recommendation on cross-border market access for sub-suppliers and SMEs in the defence sector, calling for earlier and clearer publication of information regarding member states' long-term plans and priorities in defence procurement.

 Infrastructure procurement

 An "Ex-ante Assessment Mechanism", introduced in November 2017, allows the European Commission and contracting authorities to share information about the public procurement aspects of various infrastructure projects.
 The mechanism was established via the European Commission's Communication on "Helping investment through a voluntary ex-ante assessment of the procurement aspects for large infrastructure projects" of 3 November 2017, and includes a helpdesk, notification mechanism and information exchange mechanism, whose shared aim is to help public authorities manage large procurement projects as efficiently as possible, irrespective of whether they are funded by the EU itself or not.